michei69/smule-desktop/README.md

 - [x] Fetch user profiles, follow them, see their followers and followings
 - [x] Leave comments on performances, see others', like comments
 - [x] Ability to like performances
-- [x] Ability to chat with people via Smule's Spark chat
+- [x] Ability to chat with people via Smule's Spark chat (Partially broken atm)
 - [ ] Ability to create new chats
 - [ ] Ability to apply AvTemplates
 - [ ] Ability to upload videos